RefugeRestrooms/refugerestrooms/README.md

 This project is open source.
 Feel free to contribute.
 We could use the help.

+## Set Up For Contributing

+Fork the repository.
+Make sure you have Ruby 2.0 and Rails 4.0.
+Make sure you have postgres, and that the client is running.
+I reccomend installing with homebrew.
+Once you have postgres up and running, run <code>rake db:migrate </code> and <code> rake db:seed </code>.
+This will give you the original safe2pee data that you can use for development.

 ## Tech

 * Ruby on Rails
+* Javascript
+* HTML / SASS
 * Postgres
 * Geocoder Gem
 * Google Maps API